LaussenLabs/atriumdb/sdk/docs/source/quickstart.rst

 This quick start guide will walk you through the process of creating a new dataset, pulling example data from WFDB, defining signals and sources, and reading and writing data in AtriumDB.

-Creating a new dataset
+Creating a New Dataset
 #######################

 To create a new dataset, you can use the `create_dataset` method.
 This method allows you to specify the type of metadata database to use and where the data will be stored.

 .. code-block:: python

+    import os
+    import shutil
     from atriumdb import AtriumSDK

-    # Create a new local dataset using SQLite
+    # Define dataset location
-    sdk = AtriumSDK.create_dataset(dataset_location="./new_dataset")
+    dataset_location = "./new_dataset"

+    # Reset the local database if it exists
+    if os.path.exists(dataset_location):
+        shutil.rmtree(dataset_location)

-    # OR create a new local dataset using MariaDB
+    # Create a new dataset
-    connection_params = {
-        'host': "localhost",
-        'user': "user",
-        'password': "pass",
-        'database': "new_dataset",
-        'port': 3306
-    }
-    sdk = AtriumSDK.create_dataset(dataset_location="./new_dataset", database_type="mysql", connection_params=connection_params)
+    sdk = AtriumSDK.create_dataset(dataset_location=dataset_location)

 Connecting to an Existing Dataset
 #######################################

-To connect to an already created dataset, you will need to specify a local path where the dataset is stored if it's a sqlite database.
+To connect to an already created dataset, you will need to specify a local path where the dataset is stored if it's a SQLite database.
-If it's a MariaDB dataset you will also have to specify the connection parameters.
+If it's a MariaDB dataset, you will also have to specify the connection parameters.

 .. code-block:: python